TREASURIES-U.S. Treasury yields ease as market mulls recession signal

 By Herbert Lash

-NEW YORK, March 23 (Reuters) - A sharp sell-off in U.S. Treasuries eased on Wednesday as the market tried to get to grips with how the Federal Reserve might address high inflation without boosting interest rates at such a clip that it could spin the economy into recession.
+NEW YORK, March 23 (Reuters) - A sharp sell-off in U.S. Treasuries eased on Wednesday as the market tries to come to grips with how the Federal Reserve might address rising inflation without hiking interest rates at such a clip it spins the economy into recession.

-Yields were lower across the curve, from two-year notes out to 30-year bonds, after the recent sell-off was further driven by a more hawkish tone from Fed Chair Jerome Powell on Monday.
+Yields were lower across the curve, from two-year notes out to 30-year bonds, after the recent sell-off was further driven by a decidedly more hawkish Fed Chair Jerome Powell on Monday.

 Powell did not talk about policy on Wednesday when he spoke at a panel discussion on digital currencies organized by the Bank for International Settlements.